 OkCupid started out as one of the original dating sites in 2004 and evolved into a dating app in recent years, which makes its target demographic older, likely more established, and as such, looking for more of a genuine connection.
 Its data-driven approach asks users to provide robust answers to all sorts of questions and build a meaty profile that hopefully says more about you than your first name, age, and your favorite TV show.
 Users can also weed out people they would never match with by providing their dealbreakers in regards to topics such as vaccines, gun control, and women’s rights.
 OkCupid’s algorithm provides a compatibility score based on all these factors and matches you with users it thinks you’d vibe with.

 Match is another OG dating site that boasts over 35 million unique monthly visitors, so you know you’ll have a lot of options as soon as you log on.
 It’s definitely not a hookup app, but it’s not only for people who are ready to settle down.
 Match has decades of data to back up their algorithms, which helps them get better every day at predicting who you’ll get along with.
 It recently launched a video chatting feature called Vibe Check that aims to give new matches a safe, socially distanced alternative to a first date.

-Grindr is for men seeking men (as well as trans and queer people) use Grindr to cut to the chase and connect with those in their immediate vicinity.
+Grindr is for men seeking men (as well as trans and queer people), who use Grindr to cut to the chase and connect with those in their immediate vicinity.
 There’s no swiping left or right here; instead, you’re presented with an infinite collage of people who are close location-wise.
 Some users just want to hook up and will say so right off the bat, but if you’re looking for a special connection, you’ll be relieved to know that plenty of men have found their life partners on the app.
 For gay and bi men looking for lust and love, Grindr presents a sea of options to help you find what you’re looking for.